-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides, and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery.
-It is safe to bend your knee in a non-weight-bearing position when performing exercises unless otherwise instructed.
-Avoid flexing past 90 degrees. - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first post-operative appointment unless otherwise instructed.

-- Perform ankle pumps continuously throughout the day to reduce the risk of developing a blood clot in your calf. - Formal physical therapy (PT) typically begins a few days after surgery.
+- After 72 hours you may begin exercises (straight leg raises in brace, quad/ hamstring sets, heel slides, ankle pumps, patellar mobilizations) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery.
+It is safe to bend your knee in a non-weight-bearing position when performing exercises unless otherwise instructed. - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension and some flexion (work up to 90 degrees of passive knee flexion by 6 weeks) at your first post-operative appointment unless otherwise instructed. - Perform ankle pumps continuously throughout the day to reduce the risk of developing a blood clot in your calf. - Formal physical therapy (PT) will begin after surgery.
 A prescription and protocol will be provided at the time of surgery unless deferred by Dr. Barnes.